 CIE for Engineering Drawing

-Part Type of Questions Marks per Question Total
+Part Type of Questions No. of Questions Marks per Question Total

 Part - A Day - to - Day Work 20

 Mid - Term Examination

-Part - B Internal choice questions (Module-wise) 5 6
+Part - B Internal choice questions (Module-wise) 5 6 30

-Total
+Total 50

-^{}The CIE will be conducted for 50 marks and scaled to 30 marks.
+The CIE will be conducted for 50 marks and scaled to 30 marks.
 The distribution of marks for SEE is given below